The Project Coordinator's Job

-- Organize meetings, team celebrations
+- Organize meetings and team celebrations

-- Record minutes at meetings
+- Record meeting minutes

 - Keep detailed project notes and records